1165 København K

 – What do you like most in American and European culture?
 Do both cultures inspire you, or are you mostly European?

 »I’m much more deeply rooted in European culture.
 But a lot of my favourite films are American.
 Orson Welles’s films for example.
 And Scorsese’s, especially his early ones.
 And Coppola.
 And … not so much Spielberg, his films just don’t do it for me.
-But someone told me yesterday, and I don’t know if it’s true, but when I made Breaking the Waves it was really popular with the jury.
+But someone told me yesterday, and I don’t know if it’s true, but when I made Breaking the Waves it was really popular with the jury in Cannes.
 Except Coppola, who was foreman.
 He called it “the world’s ugliest movie”.
 And that was why he didn’t want it to get an award.
 Funny.
 In that situation you’d think he’d have been more foresighted because he has always done drastic things.«

 – Did that please you?

 »It pleases me that he took enough interest to call it the world’s ugliest movie.«

 We’ve been talking for 40 minutes.
 About Kubrick and Coppola.
 And Brecht, Proust, Bergman, Rifbjerg and the Pre-Raphaelites.
 When you watch one of von Trier’s films and when you speak with him, it’s like he’s a walking library of European culture.
 Something he says he isn’t.

 »Not at all.
 At one point I was into the classics.
 Ulysses, In Search of Lost Time, Dostoevsky and all the rest.
 I think that by now I’ve read everything Thomas Mann wrote, too.
 I like them.
 War and Peace was a great novel.
 It describes … no, that was the other one, Anna Karenina … its description of the wealthy landowner who goes out and takes part in the harvest with the peasants.
 His depiction of the harvest has always inspired me.«